Interview by Alexandra Hidalgo

 One of my most formative art classes was a photography class I took in college—formative in the sense that it was highly traumatic, took years to recover from creatively, and totally made me a better photographer.

 First day of class, the teacher said: What are you obsessed with?
 Follow that.
-And as much as I would like to punch that woman someday for teaching one of the most emotionally upsetting art classes ever, her clear line of reasoning led me to make my first film, Oma Rhee.
+Her clear line of reasoning led me to make my first film, Oma Rhee.
 I went home, journaled for a while, and what came forth was the realization that I was obsessed with my mother and the circumstances of her death.
 My family stifles emotion and so when my mom passed away, we never spoke of her.
 This is how repressive our upbringing was: my mom died when I was seven, but I didn’t know she committed suicide until I was fourteen.
 No one knew I didn’t know, we just never talked about it and I was too young at seven to understand that “mom took pills and alcohol” meant she killed herself.

 I think my upbringing explains much of the art I created in my twenties.
 Because we never talked about anything or expressed any of our true feelings, I probably overcompensated and went overboard in the other direction of expressing everything.
 I had a burning desire to hear everything that had gone unsaid for way too long.
 I also needed to express exactly what I felt and not censor it in any way; I just wanted to experience unfiltered truth (or at least what felt like truth to me).